-From the moment you arrive, you’ll be amazed by its hilly viewpoints, historic yellow trams, and the colourful tile façades.
+From the moment you arrive in Lisbon, you’ll be amazed by its hilly viewpoints, historic yellow trams, and the colourful tile façades.

 For a while, Lisbon remained Europe’s hidden secret, but this city is getting more attention than ever.
 Those who are lucky enough to visit it, are often torn between leaving and staying, as they’ve grown to love the Portuguese lifestyle.

 Follow us, as we explore Lisbon’s Downtown and the lively neighbourhood of Príncipe Real.

 I arrived in sunny Lisbon in early Summer.
 For my 3-day stay, I booked a room at Memmo Príncipe Real, a convenient spot which allowed me to walk anywhere in the city.

 After grabbing a quick bite at the hotel bar, I was ready to go out and explore Lisbon.

 I started my tour at the Miradouro São Pedro de Alcântara, one of the many viewpoints attached to Lisbon’s hills.
 From here, I could spy on other little neighbourhoods, and catch a glimpse of the castle of São Jorge across the other side of town.

 Next, to the viewpoint, I spotted my first yellow tram, although this one was more like a funicular, as it only went up and down a hill, connecting Bairro Alto to Restauradores.